-LOS ANGELES (Legal Newsline) – A California consumer has filed a class action lawsuit against a food distributor over allegations that the packaging on a nour date project is misleading.
+LOS ANGELES (Legal Newsline) – A California consumer has filed a class action lawsuit against a food distributor over allegations that the packaging on a nour date product is misleading.

 Anthony Buso, individually and on behalf of all others similarly situated, filed a complaint on Sept.
 22 in the U.S. District Court for the Central District of California against Penguin Trading Inc., doing business as Fruit Bliss, and Does 1 through 10, inclusive alleging that the defendants violated the Fair Packaging and Labeling Act.